International-Data-Spaces-Association/ids-specification/README.md

 1. How [Datasets](./model/terminology.md#dataset) are deployed as [DCAT Catalogs](https://www.w3.org/TR/vocab-dcat-3/) and usage control is expressed as [ODRL Policies](https://www.w3.org/TR/odrl-model/).
 2. How [Agreements](./model/terminology.md#agreement) that govern data usage are syntactically expressed and electronically negotiated.
-3. How [Datasets](./model/terminology.md#dataset) are accessed using transfer process protocols.
+3. How [Datasets](./model/terminology.md#dataset) are accessed using Transfer Process Protocols.

 These specifications build on protocols located in the [ISO OSI   model (ISO/IEC 7498-1:1994)](https://www.iso.org/standard/20269.html) layers, like HTTPS.
 The purpose of this specification is to define interactions between systems independent of such protocols, but describing how to implement it in an unambiguous and extensible way.
 To do so, the messages that are exchanged during the process are described in this specification and the states and their transitions are specified as state machines, based on the key terms and concepts of a [Dataspace](./model/terminology.md#dataspace).
-On this foundation the binding to transfer process protocols, like HTTPS, is described.
+On this foundation the binding to Transfer Process Protocols, like HTTPS, is described.

 The specifications are organized into the following documents: